 On 23 June 2016, Britain decided in referendum to leave the European Union.
 The Brexit referendum was promised by David Cameron during the campaign for the 2015 General Elections.
 Theresa May, his successor, has vowed not only to leave the EU but also to abandon the Single Market.
 This scenario of hard Brexit was not the one most people predicted but it has become a very plausible one now.
 Moreover the negotiations of Brexit with the European Union are not going as well as many initially predicted.
 Michel Barnier, chief negotiator of the European Union announced on 20 November 2017 that if the UK is to abandon EU rules and regulation a post-Brexit agreement will be very complicated.

 The consequences of the YES vote in the Brexit referendum can be far-reaching.
 Many people have discussed the negative impact that this decision could have have on the stability of the already weakened European Union.
 The G20 discussed the probability of a global economic "shock" as a result of a UK EU exit.
 The impact of Brexit on other EU member states is still unpredictable.
+A recent study at the London School of Economics on the impacts of Brexit at a local level, show that there will be few winners and many losers and that the effects will be highly asymmetric across the UK.

 Similarly unpredictable are the effects that leaving the EU could have on the United Kingdom itself.
 The different types of nationalism and national identities coexisting in the UK may be exacerbated in the Brexit process.
 In addition to economic, social, and diplomatic implications, a Brexit can destabilize the territorial configuration and even disintegrate the UK.